scalar-labs/helm-charts/docs/configure-custom-values-scalardl-auditor.md

 If you want to control pod resources using the requests and limits of Kubernetes, you can use `auditor.resources`.

+Note that the resources for one pod of Scalar products are limited to 2vCPU / 4GB memory from the perspective of the commercial license.
+Also, when you get the pay-as-you-go containers provided from AWS Marketplace, you cannot run those containers with more than 2vCPU / 4GB memory configuration in the `resources.limits`.
+When you exceed this limitation, pods are automatically stopped.

 You can configure them using the same syntax as the requests and limits of Kubernetes.
 So, please refer to the official document [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more details on the requests and limits of Kubernetes.

 ```yaml